PREVIEW-U.S. banks' Q3 profits set to shrink on economic risks, deal slump

 Global investment banking revenues for top 10 banks https://tmsnrt.rs/3SGLpbM

-(Reporting by Saeed Azhar in New York and Niket Nishant in Bengaluru; Editing by Lananh Nguyen and Nick Zieminski)
+(Reporting by Saeed Azhar in New York and Niket Nishant in Bengaluru Editing by Lananh Nguyen, Nick Zieminski and Matthew Lewis)

 ((Saeed.Azhar@thomsonreuters.com; +1 347 908-6341; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))